hmamaysky/Energy/InSample/README.md

 ### Descriptions for Codes and Data
 - stepwiseForawrdSelection.R
 - Monte_Carlo_forwardSelection.R
-- Data Section contains codes for the construction for non-textual data, and the .py file to add PCA series to the textual data.
-(Need further work)

 ### Notes for Further Processing of Results
 - Results for Forward Selection Model is self explanatory.
 Each specification has an excel for regression stats and the order of selected variables is the same as the row orders.